sourcesync/seemap2003/README.md

 * Via the router admin page, locate the mac-mini and its MAC address
 * Lock it's IP address to 192.168.2.4 (verify the change on the mac-mini)
 * Make sure to put a label of the IP address on the mac-mini
+* See additional mac-mini optional setup optimizations in the Appendix below
 * Repeat these step for the other mac-mini but use 192.168.2.5